ncovercash/MaterializeBot/README.md

 #### Inclusion-related Error Detection

-On most platforms, the bot is able to detect when Materialize, or another configurable library is not included.
+On most platforms, the bot is able to detect when a configurable library is not included.
 This prevents errors where the library isn't properly included in the demo.

 ### Screenshots